ankur219/ECG-Arrhythmia-classification/README.md

 ![alt text](https://cdn-images-1.medium.com/max/1400/1*DbcZlDPIfRYLZknTrjcJLw.png)

 ## Medium Blog
+You can find all the details of this project on my Medium post.
 Link to my Medium post is over here: https://medium.com/datadriveninvestor/ecg-arrhythmia-classification-using-a-2-d-convolutional-neural-network-33aa586bad67